drk1wi/Modlishka/README.md

  Blog posts:
  *  ["Modlishka introduction"](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/) blog post.
- * "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" technical paper - in case you are interested about the implemented technique that is used to handle the traffic.
+ * "[Hijacking browser TLS traffic through Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" technical paper - in case you are interested about the approach that is used to handle the traffic.

 License
 -------